SCD346/ElixerWorkspace/cards/notes.md

   - colors = [{:primary, "red"}, {:secondary, "green"}] - access with colors[:primary]
     ECTO LIBRARY - example use case of a keyword list in ecto query = Users.find_where([where: user.age > 10, where: user.subscribed == true]}

+#Section 6: Structs - Elixir's Data Modeling Tool

+- STRUCT: is a map that is used to store data in an Elixir application - just like maps - Two advantages over maps: 1) Can be assigned default values 2) Some additional compile time checking of properties